| Czech History

 was founded around 1320, followed by the Old Town

+Hall in 1338.
 During the reign of John of Luxembourg's

 son Charles IV, the Czech lands experienced the Golden